YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_3_deploying_the_demo_application/_index.md

 ---
 bookCollapseSection: false
-weight: 30
+weight: 50
 ---

 # Deploying an Application with GitLab Pipeline

-In this lesson, we will clone the project over to our space, so that we can make edits.
-We will deploy our application to our Kubernetes cluster, along with an Ingress controller.
-This will allow us to access the application from the outside world.
+In this lesson, we will import the demo project and deploy the complete application environment to our Kubernetes cluster.
+The application environment includes:

+- Simple Notes (application used for note taking)
+- MariaDB Backend (database to store notes)
+- Kubernetes Ingress-Controller (provide access to simple notes application over internet)
+- Echo Application (used as a static base url)

-## Step 1: Cloning the Sample Project
+## Step 1: Importing the Sample Project

-Here we will clone the sample project which we will use through this workshop.
+Here we will import the sample project which we will use through this workshop.
 It's a simple python Flask application which add/removes notes from a MariaDB DataBase.

 1. Press the **New Project** button